AksV73/Intro_to_ML/README.md

 # Intro_to_ML

-This repo documents my journey into learning and exploreing various tools of ML
+This repo documents my journey into learning and exploring various tools of ML